ishwang1/Beijing-housing-prediction/README.md

 # Unfolding Beijing in a Hedonic Way

-This is a public repository accompanying the paper
+This is a public repository accompanying the published paper
-* [Wei Lin](http://www.weilinmetrics.com/), [Zhentao Shi](http://www.zhentaoshi.com/), Yishu Wang and Ting Hin Yan: [“Unfolding Beijing in a Hedonic Way”](https://www.researchgate.net/publication/339551353_Unfolding_Beijing_in_a_Hedonic_Way).
+* Wei Lin, Zhentao Shi, Yishu Wang, and Ting Hin Yan (2023): "[Unfolding Beijing in a Hedonic Way](https://link.springer.com/article/10.1007/s10614-021-10209-3)",  *Computational Economics*, 61, 317–340. [[ResearchGate](https://www.researchgate.net/publication/339551353_Unfolding_Beijing_in_a_Hedonic_Way)].

 for access of the data and R scripts.

-Please contact Yishu Wang ([wangy@link.cuhk.edu.hk](wangy@link.cuhk.edu.hk)) if you have any questions about the code.
+Contact Yishu Wang ([wangy@link.cuhk.edu.hk](wangy@link.cuhk.edu.hk)) if you have any questions about the code.

 ### Code structure